 HOW TO: The editors of THE RING attempted in this photograph to explain the immense power of the great Stanley Ketchel, the middleweight champion who fought between 1903 and 1910.
 Ketchel (51-4-4) stopped all but three of his victims.
 “The Michigan Assassin” was only 24 when he was murdered on Oct.
 15, 1910.

-SO LONG CHAMP: Carmen Basilio, a dynamic punching machine who won world titles in two weight divisions, died at 85 today in Rochester, N.Y.
-Basilio is best known for defeating the great Sugar Ray Robinson to win the middleweight championship in 1957 (pictured here).
+UNPRECEDENTED: Carmen Basilio, a dynamic punching machine who won world titles in two weight divisions, is best known for defeating the great Sugar Ray Robinson to win the middleweight championship in 1957 (pictured here).
 How exciting was Basilio?
-He was in a remarkable five consecutive RING fights of the year, between 1955 and 1959.
-We’ve lost another monumental figure in boxing.
+He was in a remarkable five consecutive RING Fights of the Year, between 1955 and 1959.

 TAKE THAT: The great Salvador Sanchez (right) made Danny “Little Red” Lopez his personal punching bag in two memorable fights in 1980.
 Sanchez, a relative unknown at the time, lifted Lopez’s WBC featherweight title on Feb.
 2 with a 13th-round knockout.
 In the June 21 rematch (pictured here) Lopez fought bravely but was picked apart and beaten up again by a superior fighter.
 Sanchez won the second fight by a 14th-round knockout.
 The Mexican idol successfully defended his title seven more times before he was killed in a car accident in 1982.
 He was only 23.

-BIG BOY: We marvel at the size of giants Vitali and Wladimir Klitschko, who are listed at 6-foot-7 (201cm) and 6-6 (198cm), respectively.
+BIG BOY: We marvel at the size of giants Tyson Fury and Wladimir Klitschko, who are listed at 6-foot-9 and 6-foot-6, respectively.
 Imagine what folks thought of Jess Willard.
-The “Pottawatomie Giant,” who fought between 1911 and 1923, was 6-6 1/2 (199cm), which must’ve seemed like 8 feet back then.
+The “Pottawatomie Giant,” who fought between 1911 and 1923, was 6-6 1/2, which must’ve seemed like 8 feet back then.
 This photo was taken in 1915 in Havana, Cuba, presumably before he stopped Jack Johnson there to win the heavyweight championship.
 He defended only once before Jack Dempsey cut him down to size in 1919.

-EYE YAY EYE: This is Hall of Famer Carmen Basilio before and after he lost his middleweight title to Sugar Ray Robinson on March 25, 1958, in Chicago.
+EYE-YAI-EYE: This is Hall of Famer Carmen Basilio before and after he lost his middleweight title to Sugar Ray Robinson on March 25, 1958, in Chicago.
 Basilio gave a courageous performance, losing a split decision even though his eye was pounded shut.
 A two-time welterweight champion, he had taken the middleweight title from Robinson in 1957.
-Now 85, Basilio lives in his hometown of Canastota, N.Y., the home of the International Boxing Hall of Fame.

 PICK TWO FINGERS: Former heavyweight champ Max Baer (right) picked on the wrong fella this time.
 That’s Jerome Horwitz, better known as Curly Howard of Three Stooges, wrapped around one of the sport’s most-feared punchers.
 The gag photo was taken on the MGM lot in Hollywood, Calif., we guess in the mid- to late-1930s.
 Baer, a born ham, gravitated into the entertainment business after his boxing career.
 We hope he remembered the classic defense for the two-finger move.